T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Aaron.
 It said its name was Aaron.
 When Michael arrived, Mr Metal stopped talking."
 Natalie explained.
 "Yeah.
 I never knew a hunk of metal to have such an attitude."
 Michael laughed heartily.
 "You bite your tongue, Moonprayer, or I'll smash your head against the cobblestone!"
 Aaron spoke with much venom.
 After a few minutes in an awkward silence, the tension too high to speak, a small yet proper voice announced behind them.
 "Good day, adventurers!
 I - um, I am Lyric Alderwyn.
 I shall be your liaison to the MOAH and guide."
-Upon tracing the voice back to its origin, the group were presented with a small, very well dressed, scholarly Elf man.
+Upon tracing the voice back to its origin, the group were presented with a small, very well dressed, scholarly Elf.
 He seemed to be young for an Elf.
-Everything about his appearance screamed he was no adventurer; his neatly combed chestnut hair, his circular copper-rimmed glasses, his lithe form, and his
+Everything about his appearance screamed he was no adventurer; his neatly combed chestnut hair, his circular copper-rimmed glasses, his lithe form, and his high-collared, cream-coloured tunic, and tailored vest. *At least I'll have someone to talk to*, Gabriel thought to himself.

+Lyric guided the group to the Silver Quill Tavern, where inside he explained the party's role and first mission.
+The party took in the Tavern as Lyric spoke.
+The main word that came to mind was "cheap".
+The Silver Quill